On Quantum Perceptron Learning via Quantum Search: Introduction

 \section{Introduction}

-With the great development of computational power and algorithms, machine learning has gained more and more attention in the modern stage with the increasing demand to learn from \emph{big data} of high feature space dimension and generalize to unseen data, which greatly motivates the use of quantum computing in machine learning.
-This growing interest has stimulated the emergence of quantum machine learning inter-discipline~\cite{biamonte2017quantum,schuld2015introduction}.
+With the great development of computational power and algorithms, machine learning has gained more and more attention in the modern stage, with the increasing demand to learn from \emph{big data} of high feature space dimension $D$, which greatly motivates the use of quantum computing in machine learning.
+This has led to the emergence of the interdisciplinary field of \emph{quantum machine learning} ~\citep{biamonte2017quantum,schuld2015introduction}.

-Originating from the suggestion to use quantum hardware to simulate quantum dynamics with exponential overhead~\cite{feynman2018simulating}, quantum computing integrated knowledge from quantum algorithms, quantum information processing and experimental quantum systems.
-There is growing interest in utilizing quantum mechanics to assist machine learning based on the following facts.
-First, the unique superposition property allows a qubit to be $|0\rangle$ and $|1\rangle$ simultaneously, equipping qubit systems with an exponentially compact representation compared to bit systems.
-Classical data can be mapped to quantum states with their probability distributions encoded into amplitudes.
-This can be extremely useful in handling big data, in which the number of features $D$ can be in the millions.
-Second, quantum operation inherits quantum parallelism naturally, which allows the use of quantum basic linear algebra subroutines such as quantum Fourier transform~\cite{nielsen2010quantum} and HHL algorithm~\cite{harrow2009quantum} that operate in $polylog (D)$ time, or some others subroutines with quadratic speed-up, such as Grover's search~\cite{grover1996fast} and its extension quantum counting algorithm~\cite{brassard1998quantum}.
-Third, it is argued that since quantum mechanics can produce distributions that are intricate to produce by classical computers, it possibly has a stronger ability to recognize patterns~\cite{biamonte2017quantum}, which could be privileged with quantum data.
+Originating from the suggestion of \cite{feynman1982simulating} to use quantum hardware to simulate quantum dynamics with exponential overhead, quantum computing integrates knowledge from quantum algorithms, quantum information processing and experimental quantum systems.
+One of its central features is the superposition principle, which allows quantum states to represent high-dimensional data compactly.
+Additionally, quantum computing supports inherent parallelism, enabling the use of quantum linear algebra subroutines such as the quantum Fourier transform~\citep{nielsen2010quantum} and the HHL algorithm~\citep{harrow2009quantum} that operate in $\mathrm{polylog} (D)$ time, or some others subroutines with quadratic speedup, such as Grover’s search ~\citep{grover1996fast} and its extension quantum counting algorithm~\citep{brassard1998quantum}.

+Despite these theoretical advantages, several practical challenges remain.
+Efficient data encoding into quantum states, especially via amplitude encoding, remains an open problem, as suggested by \cite{aaronson2015read}, particularly in the absence of scalable quantum random access memory (QRAM).
+Moreover, many quantum linear algebra routines are highly sensitive to noise and are currently limited to specific physical platforms.
+Nevertheless, the exploration of quantum advantages remains theoretically valuable, as it may shed light on the boundaries of classical complexity.
+Moreover, from a practical standpoint, early experimental results and quantum circuit simulations have already demonstrated promising quantum advantages in some machine-learning tasks~\citep{schuld2020circuit,saggio2021experimental}.